 Total identified intangibles: €6.8M.
 Net identifiable assets increase from €13.4M to €20.2M before deferred tax.

-Record the specialist’s name, qualifications, methodology summary, and key assumptions.
-Cross-reference each valuation to the working paper schedule.
+Documentation note: Record the specialist’s name, qualifications, methodology summary, and key assumptions.
+Cross-reference each valuation to the ciferi WPs schedule.
 Note any assumptions you challenged and the outcome.

 Revised goodwill: €22M minus €18.45M = €3.55M.
 The original €8.6M was overstated by €5.05M.

 Clients treat the measurement period as a reason to delay the PPA indefinitely.
-Your file should document the expected timeline for the PPA completion, what information is outstanding, and management’s assessment of why the provisional amounts are the best estimates available.
+Your file should document the expected timeline for PPA completion and management’s assessment of why the provisional amounts are the best estimates available.
+Note what information remains outstanding.
 If the measurement period expires and no PPA has been completed, the provisional amounts become final.
 Goodwill at the provisional amount cannot be adjusted retrospectively after the measurement period closes.

 Contingent consideration: the second-highest risk area